miguelPerezOntiveros/framework/README.md

 	- actual page should define $url, require config, require page.php
 	- create page.php as a simbolic link to /src/page.php
 - verify session on pages? would need to be able to mark pages as private as well
+- change 'html' field for 'content'?
+- can the viewer be soft linked in?

 ### Running php dev server
 	./start.sh - will start mysql and php dev server